ZJU-Automated-Reasoning-Group/smtfuzz/README.md

 Here, we provide an example of using the formula generator.
 Suppose we need to test an SMT solver `solver_name`

-You may use a bash script to invoke the generator and run the SMT solver under test.
+We may use a bash script to invoke the generator and run the SMT solver under test.
 ~~~~
 #!/bin/bash
 #Generate 1000 files in /tmp.
 The log file records STDERR